NLKNguyen/S-Expression.JS/README.md

 It is a simple permissive license with conditions only requiring the preservation of copyright and license notices.
 Licensed works, modifications, and larger works may be distributed under different terms and without source code.

 <!--
+This snippet is used to transform the generated API markdown to include a divider It's idempotent, meaning that it can run multiple times but will not add more dividers than necessary.

 // $<:AddDivider (LANGUAGE "nodejs")

 module.exports = async (context) => {